 1) Connection for Bradley Original Smoker, with control of the smoker generator.

-- a) Connecting the controller to the power outlet, you should use the power cord that came with the Bradley Smoker for connecting the smoker generator to the power outlet. - b) Connecting the controller to the smoker generator.
-You should use the power cord that originally was used for connection between the smoker generator and smoker tower.
+b) Connecting the controller to the smoker generator: You should use the power cord that originally was used to connect the smoker generator and smoker tower.

 Figure 4.
 Connection between the controller and Bradley Original Smoke generator.